gooddata/gooddata-ui/website/versioned_docs/version-5.0.0/ht_create_your_first_visualization.md

 original_id: ht_create_your_first_visualization
 ---

-This tutorial will guide you through the process of creating your first analytics application using GoodData.UI with the Facebook’s `create-react-app` tool.
+This tutorial will guide you through the process of creating your first analytical application using GoodData.UI with the Facebook’s `create-react-app` tool.

 After you complete this tutorial, you will be able to display various measures and charts from your GoodData project within the context of your React application.